QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 * **first welfare theorem:** for a  given a distribution of wealth among consumers,  a competitive  equilibrium  allocation of goods solves a  social planning problem.

-* **second welfare theorem:** An allocation of goods to consumers that solves a social planning problem can be supported by a compeitive equilibrium with an appropriate initial distribution of  wealth.
+* **second welfare theorem:** An allocation of goods to consumers that solves a social planning problem can be supported by a competitive equilibrium with an appropriate initial distribution of  wealth.

 Key infrastructure concepts that we'll encounter in this lecture are